deniapps/ckeditor5-build-classic-dna/README.md

-# CKEditor 5 classic editor build by DNA (DeNiApps.COM) - Now Can Add an Image from Unsplash :-)
+# CKEditor 5 classic editor build customized by DNA (DeNiApps.COM) - With Unsplash, Code Block and more.

 The DNA classic editor build for CKEditor 5 was created on the top of official CKEditor 5 classic editor build v22.0.0.
-It's a **CKEditor 5 Custom Build for Developer's Blog**, including some features:
+It's a **CKEditor 5 Custom Build for Developer's Blog**, including many features like:

+- Search up to five pages search results from Unsplash - scrolling down to see more :-) (since V1.0.17)
-- Allow to upload image from local with Base64UploadAdapter as default (since v.1.0.11)
+- Allow to upload image from local with Base64UploadAdapter as default (since V1.0.11)
-- Auto assigned id attribute to &lt;code&gt; in Code Block (since v1.0.10)
+- Auto assigned id attribute to &lt;code&gt; in Code Block (since V1.0.10)
 - Allow to add custom css to &lt;table&gt; and &lt;img&gt; (since V1.0.9)
 - Allow to add image from unsplash (since V1.0.6)
 - Allow to add &lt;code&gt; for inline Code Block (since V1.0.5)